wiklundm/arcticsleddogclub/README.md

 #### Business goals

-The website is mainly for individuals but when information spreads, the understanding and knowledge of the sport and sleddog culture increases which gives positive effects also on companies specialized in sleddogs and tourism.
+When the season starts most kennels and companies have to teach and train their employees by them selves for several weeks before they can start working with the tourists.
+This is both expensive and timeconsuming.

-- Increased interest in the sport can give the business more customers.
+- By beeing member of the Arctic sleddog club and let their new employees join the courses, the companies specialized in tourism can hire educated staff instead of putting several weeks on training new staff by themselves as it right now.
-- The companies specialized in tourism can hire educated staff instead of putting several weeks on training new staff by themselves as it right now.
+-
 - When people following the rules in the mountains, the reindeers gest less stressed and the Sami people are getting healthier animals with higher survival rate which increases their income.
 A good relation with the natives makes the club able to use their land for the clubs purposes.
 - Income from advertising and sponsorship on competitions and business events.